niklasstich/master-thesis/chapters/approach.typ

 = Introduction<intro>
-== A note on notation
-This paper uses PlantUML#footnote([https://plantuml.com/]) to generate the various diagrams shown throughout.
-In @classdiag_legend, a legend showing the various different elements and relationship of the UML diagrams used here can be observed#footnote([A full reference is available at https://plantuml.com/class-diagram for class diagrams and https://plantuml.com/activity-diagram-beta for activity diagrams.]).

-Please note that, due to space constraints, listings containing source code are sometimes formatted differently than in the source they are from, including omitting excess empty lines, class or method signature declarations and comments or breaking lines that are too long to fit on a page into multiple lines.
-Be assured that these modifications of the source code do not change the functionality at all.

-#figure(
-    image("../diagrams/legend.svg"), caption: [PlantUML class diagram legend] )<classdiag_legend>
 == Aspect-Oriented Programming<aop>
 In 1997, Kiczales et al. first posited the concept of aspect-oriented programming (AOP) in @Kiczales1997.
 Specifically, they found that in modern software applications, there exist components, which are concerned with what they call "functional decomposition" of our business logic@Kiczales1997[p.
 2f, p.
 6f], essentially breaking apart our functional requirements into the levels of abstraction the language at hand supports and separate properties which they coined as "cross-cutting concerns", often non-functional requirements "that affect the performance or semantics of the components"@Kiczales1997[p.
 6f] that span across these abstractions@Kiczales1997[p.
 7], namely classes in the case of object-oriented programming (OOP) languages like C\# at hand.
 The solution to these cross-cutting concerns are called "aspects", and they exist, conceptually, outside of our component hierarchy@Kiczales1997[p.
 7].
 The problem with aspects is that, in classic OOP languages, there is no good way to abstract them out of the components or classes they span across@Kiczales1997[p.
 6f].
 A good example of this is logging@metadocs: Say we want to provide trace logging across our entire existing application, putting out a log message whenever we enter and exit a method on the call stack@metadocs[Commented examples - Logging].
 Out of the box, there is no good way to realize this in C\# in a manner that does not affect our functional units, or in other words, classes, and as a consequence we would have to add explicit logging statements to every method in our application, like in @logging_classic_example.